 Obtained unanimous California Supreme Court decision affirming the summary dismissal by the trial and appellate courts of a trade libel lawsuit arising from a plaintiff class action attorney's constitutionally-protected efforts to locate potential class representatives, which established the precedent that the 'commercial speech' exemption (CCP 425.17(c)) to California's anti-SLAPP statute is to be narrowly construed to protect First Amendment activities.
 49 Cal.
 4th 12 (2010)

 Christoff v.
 Nestle USA, Inc.

-Represented media coalition (Los Angeles Times Communications LLC, The Hearst Corporation, Viacom, Inc., The Associated Press, The California Newspaper Publishers Association, The California First Amendment Coalition, The Reporters Committee for Freedom of the Press and The Association of Alternative Newsweeklies) in amicus brief submitted to California Supreme Court.
-Court unanimously held that the single publication rule applies to misappropriation claims in California.
+Represented media coalition (Los Angeles Times Communications LLC, The Hearst Corporation, Viacom, Inc., The Associated Press, The California Newspaper Publishers Association, The California First Amendment Coalition, The Reporters Committee for Freedom of the Press and The Association of Alternative Newsweeklies) in amicus brief submitted to the California Supreme Court.
+The Court unanimously held that the single publication rule applies to misappropriation claims in California.
 47 Cal.
 4th 468 (2009)

 Friendly Family Productions v.
 Little House on the Prairie, Inc.

 Represented Friendly Family Productions, the owner of the trademark and merchandising rights in the famed book and television series each titled "Little House On The Prairie," against a corporation operating a small museum and gift shop on what is alleged to be the historic site of a venue described in the book and television series, which had launched a website from which it was selling branded merchandise.
 The case was settled on the eve of trial.
 (C.D.
 Cal.
 2009)

 Entertainment transactions for Digitas

 Representation of digital marketing firm in various talent deals, license agreements and other transactions relating to branded entertainment projects.
 (2007-2008)